-Physicians for Social Responsibility issue report on harmful impacts of fracking
+Physicians for Social Responsibility (PSR) and Concerned Health Professionals of New York issue report on harmful impacts of fracking, 1,300 peer-reviewed research studies and investigative journalism reports:

-Download Compendium of Scientific, Medical, and Media Findings Demonstrating Risks and Harms of Fracking (5th edition, 2018)
+Download: Compendium of Scientific, Medical, and Media Findings Demonstrating Risks and Harms of Fracking (5th edition, March 2018)

-Click on image (left) to download an info graphic on the risks of fracking to our air and water.
+Click on image (left) to download an info graphic on how fracking works and the associated risks to our air and water.

 Fracking 101 Video

-Informative 5-min. video by Anthony Ingraffea, Cornell University Civil and Environmental Engineering Professor
+Informative 5-min. video by Anthony Ingraffea, Cornell University Professor of Civil and Environmental Engineering

 Public Safety Impacts

 Mounting medical evidence finds fracking puts our public health & safety at serious risk.
 According to the study published in Science Advances, children born from mothers who live within two miles of a fracking well are born underweight and with more complications than average newborns.
-(See link below listing research on Public Health & Safety Impacts.)
+Summary of study below:

 "We found evidence for negative health effects of in utero exposure to fracking sites within 3 km of a mother’s residence, with the largest health impacts seen for in utero exposure within 1 km of fracking sites.
 Negative health impacts include a greater incidence of low–birth weight babies as well as significant declines in average birth weight and in several other measures of infant health."

 Property values decrease when homes are near active well pads.
-The value of a home dependent on well water near fracking significantly reduces the property value.
-(Please see link below for research on financial impacts of O&G development.)
-Industry often exaggerates the number of jobs from fracking.
-In Colorado, only 11,000 jobs are linked to oil and gas development, as compared to 66,000 jobs in renewable energy.
+The value of a home dependent on well water near fracking significantly reduces the property value up to 30%.
+See link (below) to research studies and investigative journalism reports on job data and financial impacts of fracking.